rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/HurricaneElectric-Readme.md

 This plugin works against [Hurricane Electric DNS](https://dns.he.net/).
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

-*NOTE: Hurricane Electric can be configured as a secondary/slave to your primary zones hosted elsewhere.
+*NOTE: Hurricane Electric can be configured as a secondary to your primary zones hosted elsewhere.
 This plugin will not work for secondary zones.
 You must use a plugin that is able to modify the primary nameservers.*

 ## Setup